Men of War (video game)

-Men of War (В тылу врага 2: Лис пустыни, or Behind Enemy Lines 2: Desert Fox) is a 2009 real-time tactics video game expansion for the sequel to Soldiers: Heroes of World War II - "Faces of War" developed by Ukrainian company Best Way.
+Men of War (В тылу врага 2: Лис пустыни, or Behind Enemy Lines 2: Desert Fox) is a 2008 real-time tactics video game sequel to Faces of War developed by Ukrainian company Best Way.
 Players issue orders to and/or take direct control of soldiers on a simulation-driven battlefield.

 The game takes place during World War II and its single-player campaign features battles set in Europe, the Soviet Union, Greece, and North Africa across three different campaigns for the Allies, Germans and Soviets.
 Japan was introduced as a multiplayer faction in a later patch.

 Features

 Men of War is a real-time tactics game in which players complete military objectives.
 It focuses entirely on military tactics and special operations and does not feature base building, research, or resource gathering.
 Unit recruitment features in multiplayer, but is rarely enabled in single-player.

 Simulation

 The game's most notable feature is its simulation-driven world.
 Examples include: